ojninja16/Sys_Design/README.md

 ## Trade-Offs
 Since this was a POC, I optimized for **simplicity over completeness**.
 That meant cutting corners in places where production systems would need more robustness.

+- **Job Queue vs Streaming HTTP** : I chose to make code generation an async job instead of streaming an HTTP response.
+Jobs made the flow simpler: the API can accept a request, return a job ID immediately, and let the backend work in the background.
+The tradeoff is slower UX compared to streaming partial results, but the upside is clearer separation of concerns and easier retries.My understanding is that a complex and potentially lengthy task like AI code generation, guaranteeing that the job will complete successfully is far more important than showing the user a real-time stream of characters.
+Additionaly it should scale better as well due to decoupling of the server and the background workers.

 - **Job Processing**: I used a simple async pattern (`setImmediate`) to simulate jobs.
 It works for a demo but doesn’t scale or survive restarts.
 In production, I’d use a proper queue (Redis/BullMQ or SQS).

 - **Status Updates**: The frontend polls for job status.
 Polling was quick to implement, but it wastes resources and delays updates.
 Long term, SSE would give real-time feedback without the extra load.